-This is a take on the paper fortune-tellers some of you probably made as kids, but instead of writing things on the inside like “You will live in a mansion with four dogs” we are going to write coping skills.
-The idea is that when someone feels sad, stressed, worried, anxious, etc, they can play the fortune-teller game and in the end, they’ll get a coping skill they can go do to help themselves feel better.
+This is a take on the paper fortune-tellers some of you probably made as kids, but instead of writing things on the inside like "You will live in a mansion with four dogs," we are going to write coping skills.
+The idea is that, when someone feels sad, stressed, worried, anxious, etc., they can play the fortune-teller game and in the end, they'll get a coping skill they can use to help themselves feel better.

-Here you’ll see a video we’ve created walking kids through this activity (for kids, by kids – but adults might enjoy it too!).
-If you happen to have a child who spends their days watching 5-minute crafts or DIY videos, try steering them in this direction for some sneaky coping skills building.
+Here you'll see a video we've created walking kids through this activity (for kids, by kids... but adults might enjoy it too!).
+If you happen to have a child who spends their days watching five-minute crafts or DIY videos, try steering them in this direction for some sneaky coping skills building.
 If you are an adult looking for step-by-step instructions on how to complete this activity, jump below.

-One of the great things about this activity is that you don’t need much.
-Hence why you might catch elementary school kids in the back of Social Studies class making these with only loose-leaf paper and a pen.
+One of the great things about fortune tellers is that you don't need much to make them... hence why you might catch elementary school kids in the back of Social Studies class doing so with only loose-leaf paper and a pen.

 We want to make our fortune teller look nice, so here are the supplies we recommend:

 You may already know how to make a paper fortune-teller.
-If so, great, go ahead and make one, but don’t write or draw on it until you get to the next section.
+If so, go ahead and make one... but don't write or draw on it until you get to the next section.

-Step Two: Open the paper back up and fold in half the other way.
+Step Two: Open the paper back up and fold it in half the other way.